Mission statement

 Lt.
 Pecha earned his bachelor's of science degree in justice studies from Northern Michigan University, attended the Macomb Police Academy, and is a graduate of Northwestern University’s School of Staff and Command.

 He was assigned to the County of Macomb Enforcement Team (C.O.M.E.T) and the Sheriff’s Enforcement Team (S.E.T) as both a detective and a sergeant for a total of seven years.
-During that time, he worked fin conspiracy crimes, narcotics and fugitive apprehension, as well as being qualified as an expert witness in the field of “street level narcotics.”
+During that time, he worked in Conspiracy Crimes, Narcotics and Fugitive Apprehension, as well as being qualified as an expert witness in the field of “street level narcotics.”

 Lt.
-Wiegand has more than 15 years of experience as a member of the Sheriff’s Underwater Search and Recovery Team (Dive Team).
-He is a PADI certified master diver and currently the dive team Commander.
+Wiegand served as a member of the Sheriff’s Underwater Search and Recovery Team (Dive Team) for 17 years and was the Dive Team Commander for 9 years.
+He is a PADI certified master diver.

 Lt.
-Wiegand has more than 14 years of experience as a member of the Sheriff’s Special Weapons and Tactics Team (SWAT) and currently serves as the SWAT team’s assistant team commander.
+Wiegand has more than 18 years of experience as a member of the Sheriff’s Special Weapons and Tactics Team (SWAT) and currently serves as the SWAT team commander.

 Lt.
 Wiegand has received several commendations over the course of his career from the Macomb County Sheriff’s Office as well as from the Fraternal Order of Police, including Professional Excellence, Lifesaving and Command Officer of the Year.